Horse Jump Standards

-If you find a set of jump standards you like but you're not ready to purchase them right away, you can always add them to your shopping cart so they will be easy to find later.
+If you find jump standards for sale on Etsy that you like but you're not ready to purchase right away, you can always add them to your shopping cart so they will be easy to find later.

-- In most cases, Amazon.com will keep track of your standards, and anything else in your shopping cart, for 90 days.
+- In most cases, Etsy will keep track of your standards, and anything else in your shopping cart, for 30 days.

-- In the meantime, if you want to check out with other items, click "Save for later" to move the standards to a separate, but still easy-to-find list beneath your shopping cart.
+- In the meantime, if you want to check out with other items you can click on "Save for later" to move the items to a separate, but still easy-to-find list beneath your shopping cart.